 - No travel case

 This brush only has one mode which, provides a straightforward, no-nonsense action.
+But its pressure sensor will stop the pulsation feature if you press too hard.
 There is also a timer for the standard recommended two minutes.
 One plus of this toothbrush though is its ability to fit a wide range of Oral-B replacement brush heads, so you can use heads with different functions such as ‘Floss Action’ and ‘3D White’.

 Philips Sonicare ProtectiveClean 6100 (opens in new tab)

-The Philips Sonicare ProtectiveClean 6100 is an electric toothbrush capable of cleaning your teeth and gums effectively without aggravating them.
-It has plenty of smart features, including a pressure sensor that alerts you if you're brushing too hard, and its QuadPacer that keeps tabs on how long and consistent you're brushing.
+The Philips Sonicare ProtectiveClean 6100 smart features include a QuadPacer that keeps tabs on how long and consistent you're brushing.

 - Excellent cleaning